 How to Bake Tofu

 Baked tofu is a great addition to any recipe where you may want to add texture or protein.
 This is not a recipe, per se.
-Instead, it’s a tutorial for those who are new to tofu and how to bake it.
+Instead, it’s a tutorial for those who are new to tofu and want to know how to bake tofu.
 Before we begin, here are some types of tofu available for purchase.

 This tofu has a high water content.
 It works great for smoothies, dips and even cheesecakes.